Taylor Anderson-Heide: Women's

 Anderson-Heide made her debut at the United States Women's Curling Championship in 2013 playing lead for her twin sister Sarah's team.
 The team finished the event with a 2–7 record.
 Anderson-Heide played in the 2014 United States Women's Curling Championship playing second for her sister.
 The team finished with a 4–5 record.

 In 2014, the Anderson twins joined the Christensen rink to play in both juniors and women's events.
 The team won a World Curling Tour (WCT) event in their first season, the 2014 Molson Cash Spiel.
 The team played in the 2015 United States Women's Curling Championship, finishing fourth.
 The next season the team won another WCT event, the 2015 St. Paul Cash Spiel.
 Later that season, they finished third at the 2016 United States Women's Curling Championship.
 The team won the St. Paul Cash Spiel again in 2016 and finished fifth at the 2017 United States Women's Curling Championship.
 In their last season together, the team finished 2nd at the 2018 United States Women's Curling Championship and was also one of three invited to the 2017 United States Olympic Curling Trials, where they finished last with just one win.
 After the 2017–18 season, both Taylor and Sarah Anderson joined the Jamie Sinclair rink.
 In their first year together, the team won the 2019 United States Women's Curling Championship and represented the U.S. at the 2019 World Women's Curling Championship, finishing with a 6–6 record.

+Anderson-Heide (left) with Cory Thiesse.

 Anderson-Heide would join the Tabitha Peterson rink as lead in the 2024–25 curling season, where in their first season together, the team won the 2025 United States Women's Curling Championship over Elizabeth Cousins 7–6 in an extra end.
 This would qualify the team to represent the United States at the 2025 World Women's Curling Championship.
+At World's they would struggle, finishing round robin play with a 3–9 record, placing 12th.
+Team Peterson would rebound and win the 2025 United States Olympic curling trials, qualifying them to represent the United States at the 2025 Olympic Qualification Event.
+There, they would finish round robin play with a 5–2 record, then beat Norway's Marianne Rørvik 8–4 to qualify for the 2026 Winter Olympics.